 Membership in the Arch Creek Trust is open to all who wish to join our efforts to preserve and protect this natural historical preserve.

-Join us on the second Saturday of each month at 1pm at the park museum as members of the Arch Creek Trust gather to focus on upcoming events, campaigns and efforts to protect and enhance our little patch of heaven.
+Join us on the second Saturday of each month at 10:30am at the shelter as members of the Arch Creek Trust gather to focus on upcoming events, campaigns and efforts to protect and enhance our little patch of heaven.

 1855 NE 135th St, North Miami, FL 33181